kudobuilder/kudo/docs/getting-started.md

 - `make run` to run the Operator with local go environment

 **Before** `make install` you will need to have:
-  * minikube running
+- minikube running
-  * `~/.git-credentials` must exist with git credentials with details below.
+- `~/.git-credentials` must exist with git credentials with details below.

 ### Setting up GitHub Credentials
-In order to setup `~.git-credentials` the file needs to have the format of:
+In order to setup `~/.git-credentials` the file needs to have the format of:
 ```
 https://<username>:<credential>@github.com
 ```